Jay-Sonawane02/Building-a-secure-Chat-Application/phase3/README.md

 Connected as 'alice' (authenticated + encrypted). ...
 ```
 Cross-check the fingerprint against the server's log, exactly as in Phase 2.
-Screenshot both the client's cert/PoP messages and the server's log —
-this is your "full legitimate flow" evidence.

 ## Step 4 — Re-run the MITM attack (spec 4.2, the core deliverable)